mimiyin/collective-play-s18/README.md

 ***
 ***
 # Course description
 Rules of play shape competitive games from checkers to football.
 But how do the rules of interaction shape non-competitive play?
-In this course, we will explore, implement and test design strategies for playful group interactions.
+In this course, we will explore, code and test design strategies for playful group interactions.

 Some of the questions we will ask and attempt to answer: